-Note: Please also review 'Testing of asymptomatic residents or HCW as part of an outbreak response or those who are known close contacts of persons with COVID-19' under the Antigen Testing section.
+Note: Please also read 'Testing of asymptomatic residents or HCP as part of an outbreak response or those who are known close contacts of persons with COVID-19' under the Antigen Testing section.

 Work exclusion - Staff who are confirmed or probable to have COVID-19 must stay at home.
-See below for guidance on when they may return to work.
+Read below for guidance on when they may return to work.